danvk/aoc2020/README.md

 # Notes on Advent of Code 2020

+## Day 12

+Hopefully continuing the pattern of easy puzzles on the weekend.
+I woke up early and wanted to do AoC, so this wound up being my best result so far (17726 / 14724 — tough to get a top result on the east coast!).

+A few things of note:

+- (-90) % 360 = -90 in Rust
+- I wanted to write `(dx, dy) = (-dy, dx)` to rotate 90°, but was referred to https://github.com/rust-lang/rfcs/issues/372
+- Storing the waypoint delta, instead of its absolute position, wound up being a good choice.

 ## Day 11

 My code for part 1 worked just great on the sample code, but produced an incorrect answer on my input.
 A bug!
 These tend to be quite frustrating with AoC since you only know the correct output for what they give you.
 I tried a few different things but to no avail.
 My unit tests were passing but I was producing the wrong answer.